AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 responsible for 5.1% of the increase in effective radiative forcing over a more recent period (2000--2018), compared to global ERF estimated in the IPCC AR6.

-Lastly, equivalent emissions can be estimated for simplifying the comparison with CO<sub>2</sub> emissions, but also to estimate the impacts on the temperature evolution in a second step.
-Multiple metrics are available in the scientific literature for estimating them {cite}`aamaas2013simple, shine2005alternatives`: GWP, AGWP, GTP, AGTP, etc.
+Lastly, equivalent emissions can be estimated to simplify the comparison with CO<sub>2</sub> emissions, but also to estimate the impacts on the temperature evolution in a second step.
+Multiple metrics are available in the scientific literature to estimate them {cite}`aamaas2013simple, shine2005alternatives`: GWP, AGWP, GTP, AGTP, etc.
 GWP is the most known and used metric, often used with a 100-year time horizon.
 However, this metric is limited for representing the evolution in terms of temperature for Short-Lived Climate Pollutants (SLCPs) {cite}`lynch2020demonstrating`, which is the case for aviation non-CO<sub>2</sub> effects.
 As a consequence, an alternative metric is used here.
 GWP</sup>*</sup> is an improved climate metric developed recently {cite}`allen2018solution, cain2019improved, collins2020stable`, one of the major interests of which is to better evaluate the effect of SLCPs.
-It allows to estimate the equivalent emissions in CO<sub>2</sub>-we for a better correspond with the evolution in temperature (warming equivalent).
+It allows to estimate the equivalent emissions in CO<sub>2</sub>-we for a better match with the evolution in temperature (warming equivalent).
 In this sense, it thus represents a simplified climate model compared to other more complex climate models that may require long computation times {cite}`meinshausen2022gwp`.
 Compared to GWP, it does not only take into account the absolute value of the emissions but also the variation of the emission rate.
 The following equation allows estimating the equivalent emissions, noted